BobZhangHT/RJMCMC_CFR/README.md

 > *A Bayesian Changepoint Model for Time‑varying Case Fatality Rate via RJMCMC*, Zhang, Lee, and Qu (2025).

 A BibTeX entry will be provided in the project README once the preprint is public.

-## License

-Specify your license (e.g., MIT, Apache‑2.0) at the repository root.